VILLASframework/documentation/node/Configuration.md

 The VILLASnode configuration consists of a a single file.

-For an example please look at: `/etc/villas/node/example.conf`.
+For a collection of example configuration files see: <https://git.rwth-aachen.de/VILLASframework/VILLASnode/tree/develop/etc>.

-The configuration file consists of three sections:
+At the top level, the configuration file consists of these sections:

+- Global
+- Logging
+- WebServer
+- FPGAs
+- Nodes
+- Paths

 # Global {#node-config-global}